 3. Oceanic Whitetip Shark

 Oceanic whitetips inhabit tropical seas around the world and are distinguished by their white-tipped fins.
-Although the great white shark, tiger sharks, and bull sharks have far more recorded attacks on humans, the oceanic whitetip is generally believed to have killed the most people.
+Although the great white shark, tiger shark, and bull shark have far more recorded attacks on humans, the oceanic whitetip is generally believed to have killed the most people.
 This is because they frequently pick off the survivors of shipwrecks and downed planes.

-Oceanic whitetips are most famous for their attack on the survivors of a US navy ship during World War II.
-The USS Indianappolis was sunk on 30th July 1945 by a Japenese submarine.
+Oceanic whitetips are most famous for their attack on the survivors of a US Navy ship during World War II.
+The USS Indianapolis was sunk on 30th July 1945 by a Japanese submarine.
 Approximately 890 crewmen were stranded in the water for four days while they awaited rescue.
 Only 316 survived.
-According to survivor reports, towards 150 people were killed by oceanic whitetips, making it the deadliest shark attack in history.
+According to survivor reports, 150 people were killed by oceanic whitetips, making it the deadliest shark attack in history.
 Oceanic whitetip sharks are also attributed to a large loss of life when RMS Nova Scotia sunk in 1942.

 Lionfish are incredibly venomous fish that are native to the Pacific Ocean, although they have now invaded many other oceans.
 They reach around 18 inches long and are characterized by their bright colors.
 Lionfish can have red, white, or black bands and have spiky fin rays which are venomous.
 They mainly feed on small fish and invertebrates and swallow their prey whole.
 Amazingly, they blow jets of water at their prey to confuse them before they capture them.
 Moray eels and sharks are some of the few known predators of these fish.
 Their stings can cause extreme pain, vomiting and breathing difficulties.
 Although lionfish stings are not usually fatal to adults they are much more dangerous to children, elderly, or anyone who suffers an allergic reaction.